 In 2008, The Gordie Foundation produced HAZE, a documentary film telling Gordie’s story and connecting the dots between alcohol on campus and hazing.
 In 2017, the Gordie Center worked with the original director of the film to update HAZE for today's audiences.
-The new version of HAZE along with a new facilitator guide will be released on Gordie's birthday, February 22, 2018.
-The new film is 37 minutes long, and is intended to be used for interactive programs: a screening followed by a facilitated discussion.
+The new version of HAZE along with a new facilitator guide was released on Gordie's birthday, February 22, 2018.
+The 2018 film is 37 minutes long, and is intended to be used for interactive programs: a screening followed by a facilitated discussion.

 All orders of HAZE include an easy-to-use facilitator guide, Public Performance License, and the right to make up to ten copies of the film per campus/organization.

 Owners of the original film (abridged or unabridged) can contact the Gordie Center to receive a copy of the 2018 updated version for $50.

 For questions regarding private, in-home viewings of HAZE (for parents wanting to view the film with their student, or students wanting to view the film on their own), please contact the Gordie Center to discuss.